IBM/CodeEngine/experimental/serverless-fleets/tutorials/inferencing/README.md

 # Tutorial: Batch Inferencing

 This tutorial provides a comprehensive guide on using Serverless GPUs to perform batch inferencing.
-As an example, we choose cookbook recipes (from [recipebook](https://github.com/dpapathanasiou/recipebook)) and using an LLM to extract temperature and duration for each of the steps in the recipe.
+The example extracts temperatur and duration of a set of cookbook recipes (from [recipebook](https://github.com/dpapathanasiou/recipebook)) by using a LLM.

-For example, the input is a cookbook like:
+Such a cookbook recipe looks like:
 ```
 {
     "directions": [